blossomingiris/next.js-auth/README.md

 ### Resetting Password
 To reset password, user need to:
 1. Click on the 'Forgot you password' link.
-2. He/she will be directed to a page where he/she can enter their email address.
+2. User will be directed to a page where he/she can enter their email address.
 3. After that, user will receive a link in their email to create a new password.

 ### Further details